Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 The procedure to obtain the above documents usually takes about a month.

 The analysis of the process by the Consulate of Portugal can take between 2 to 3 months.
-This depends on the country where the process starts and the documents that are presented.
+This depends on the country where the process starts and the presented documents.

-After obtaining the D7 Visa, the applicant will carry out an interview at SEF in Portugal.
+After obtaining the D7 Visa, the applicant will carry out an interview at AIMA in Portugal.

 After this, the Residence Permit title will be issued in about 2 to 3 weeks.

-The total cost related to issuing the visa and residence permit is approximately €150.
+The total cost of issuing the visa and residence permit is approximately €150.

 Available funds